Olivia-Calvert/MagicGame/README.md

 This is a student-made project for an assignment.

 This is a game where you are a Wizard.
-You may fight other wizards in a turn-based pokemon-like battle where you cast spells at each other until one of you runs out of HP.
+You may explore the world and fight other wizards in a turn-based pokemon-like battle where you cast spells at each other until one of you runs out of HP.

 The controls are as follows: